petersmith-hun/domino-deployment-orchestration/README.md

  * want to have an easy-to-use application managing the deployment of their own applications;
  * and don't want to waste time (and money) on configuring and operating complex deployment management solutions.

-Domino was initially designed to serve the purposes above, and is a (soon-to-be) deployment management solution for the [Leaflet blog engine stack](https://github.com/petersmith-hun/leaflet-backend).
+Domino was initially designed to serve the purposes above, and is an actively used deployment management solution for the [Leaflet blog engine stack](https://github.com/petersmith-hun/leaflet-backend).

 **Table of contents**: